JuliaLang/julia/doc/src/manual/strings.md

 "Hello, world.\n"
 ```

-An important to be aware of situation is when invalid UTF-8 strings are concatenated.
+A situation which is important to be aware of is when invalid UTF-8 strings are concatenated.
 In that case string may contain different characters than those that constitute concatenated
-stings and number of characters in such string may be lower than sum of numbers of characters
+stings and number of characters in such a string may be lower than sum of numbers of
-of the concatenated strings, e.g.:
+characters of the concatenated strings, e.g.:

 ```jldoctest stringconcat
 julia> a, b = "\xe2\x88", "\x80"